Nitesh R Pradhan

 Nitesh R Pradhan (Nepali: नितेश आर प्रधान, born 11 May 1990 as Nitesh Pradhan) is an Indian journalist based in Sikkim, India.
-He is the Editor of The Voice of Sikkim online web portal and a correspondent of The Statesman for Sikkim.
+He is a correspondent for RT.
+He is formerly Editor of The Voice of Sikkim online web portal and a correspondent for The Statesman.
 He is also a singer-lyricist as part of pop duo Anisha & Nitesh.

 Early life

-He was born into a politically prominent Sikkimese Taksari Newar family to Pradip Pradhan and Renu Chettri in Gangtok.
+He was born into a politically prominent Sikkimese Newar family to Pradip Pradhan and Renu Chettri in Gangtok.
 His paternal grandfather is Nahakul Pradhan, a leading figure of the democratic movement who also held cabinet positions in successive governments of the erstwhile Chogyal regime in Sikkim.
 He is a great-grandnephew of Kashiraj Pradhan, another prominent leader of the democratic movement, also considered as the Father of Sikkimese Journalism.
 His uncle, Sukumar Pradhan is a two-time former Member of the Sikkim Legislative Assembly.
-His paternal great-grandmother, Kanti Pradhan was the granddaughter of Taksari Chandrabir Maskey of Pakyong, a Sikkimese feudal lord of many estates in the former Kingdom of Sikkim.
+He is related to the erstwhile aristocratic family of the Newar Taksaris, his paternal great-grandmother, Kanti Pradhan was the granddaughter of Taksari Chandrabir Maskey of Pakyong, a Sikkimese lord of many estates in the former Kingdom of Sikkim.